krishnan793/inventoryApp/README.md

 # inventoryApp
 A GUI app for keep track of hobby electronics components.
 It is build with nwjs framework.
 You can find binaries under build folder.
+For more info (https://www.eionix.co.in/2018/10/06/inventory-app-for-hobbyists.html)

 ## Installation steps